- Collaborative Foster Care

 Begin Your Journey into Foster Care

-Open your heart and open your home to a youth in need.
-We are ready to take this journey with you.
-We estimate the process to become certified with our program will take approximately 5.6 months (24 weeks).
-Here are the steps needed to begin your journey into foster care with Arapahoe, Douglas and Jefferson County Human Services.
+We estimate the process to become certified with our program will take approximately 6 months.
+Here are the steps needed to begin your journey into foster care with the Collaborative Foster Care Program.

 Step 1: Information Night